 - LONG COLD PROOF: After the first set of stretch and folds, cover and place in the fridge until almost doubled.
 This can take anywhere from 36-72 hours, depending on your fridge temp.
 It is easiest to see this in a clear glass bowl or clear-sided measuring container.
 Once almost doubled, pull from the fridge, let it come to room temp, do the second set of stretch and folds, let rise one hour, and bake.

 - BAKING: Always preheat the oven.
 If you have convection, use it!
-Use a 4-6 quart dutch oven: Make sure your Dutch oven can handle a 500F oven.
+Use a 4-6 quart Dutch oven: Make sure your Dutch oven can handle a 500°F oven.
 Plastic handles will melt.
-If not, 475F or 450F will suffice, but you’ll need to bake it longer (25-30-ish minutes) before removing the lid (remember the goal is for bread to be 200F when the lid comes off) then bake for 10-15 more minutes uncovered.
+If not, 475F or 450F will suffice, but you’ll need to bake it longer (25-30-ish minutes) before removing the lid (remember the goal is for bread to be 200F when the lid comes off), then bake for 10-15 more minutes uncovered.
 Always check bread with a thermometer.

 - TAKE NOTES: Note your rising times and baking times and adjust accordingly the next time.
 All kitchen environments and oven temps are different.

-Trouble Shooting Sourdough Bread
+Sourdough Bread Variations

-- NO or LITTLE RISE: This is most likely an issue with your sourdough starter- please read through this troubleshooting section.
+- If your dough is not rising.
+This is most likely an issue with your sourdough starter- please read through this troubleshooting section.
 Double-check that your starter is doubling in size within 6-8 hours of being fed.
 Also, sourdough may not puff up as much as yeasted dough.
 It may only rise by 1 1/2 or 1 3/4 (not actually doubling in size).
 Just look for that slight dome and jiggly belly feel, and do the “poke test”.
 It should feel like a full belly with a slight dome and a bouncy spring to the touch.
 Check the temp with a thermometer.
-If it is under 70 F it might just take a little longer to proof.
-If it is warmer, it may have peaked without you noticing and now is going down.
-If you want to be very precise about the rise height and time, you can measure the overnight rise in a 2-quart measuring container with clear sides the first few times to get an idea of rise level and timing.
+If it is under 70°F, it might just take a little longer to proof.
+If it is warmer, it may have peaked without you noticing, and now it is going down.
+If you want to be very precise about the rise height and time, you can measure the overnight rise in a 2-quart measuring container with clear sides the first few times to get an idea of the rise level and timing.
 It should rise by 1.5 or 1.75, so not quite double.
 I found this practice to be very helpful.

 Sourdough FAQS

-Digestibility: Sourdough bread is more easily digestible than bread made with commercial yeast, due to the natural fermentation process.
+Sourdough bread is more easily digestible than bread made with commercial yeast, due to the natural fermentation process.
 This can be beneficial for people with gluten sensitivities.
+Sourdough bread, made with organic, non-GMO flour, is higher in nutrients and lower in glyphosates.

 Bread made with sourdough starter has so much more flavor and complexity than yeasted bread.
 It is also much easier to digest because it is fermented.
 Many people who are gluten-sensitive do much better with bread made from sourdough starter.